SimonHanischSAG/WxSplunk/README.md

 CONSIDER THAT ALL CONFIG VALUES ARE CACHED except splunk.logging.enabled which is checked for each log statement.

+<h3>Test Configuration</h3>

+You can invoke wx.splunk.test:sendEventDirectlyToSplunk in order to test your configuration directly.

+Furthermore you can invoke wx.splunk.test:testContinuousSplunkLogger in order to test the continuousSplunkLogger
 <h3>Advanced</h3>

 Check WxSplunk_Test/wx.splunk.pub:test_log_with_more_fields and see how you can improve your logging.
 Consider that outside from event and fields you should not add